What is Continuous Care in Hospice?

+We are committed to providing the right level of care at the right time.
 As the patient reaches their final hours, Crossroads Hospice & Palliative Care activates its EvenMore Care program, providing round-the-clock care.
 This unique hospice care program was created because of a belief in two of Crossroads’ driving principles of end-of-life care:

 - No one should die alone.

 Once Evenmore Care begins, a member of the Crossroads team will remain bedside for as long as they are needed.
 Even when the patient’s symptoms are well-managed, Crossroads is there to provide support to the patient and their family in this final transition.

 Please call at 1-888-564-3405 to learn more about the stages of hospice care and the support Crossroads provides.